facebookresearch/hydra/website/docs/upgrades/1.0_to_1.1/automatic_schema_matching.md

 ## Migration
 Before the upgrade, you have two different configs with the same name (a config file, and a Structured Config in the `ConfigStore`).
 You need to rename one of them.
 Depending on the circumstances and your preference you may rename one or the other.
 - If you control both configs, you can rename either of them.
 - If you only control the config file, rename it.

 ### Option 1: rename the Structured Config
-Steps:
+This option is less disruptive.
+Use it if you control the Structured Config.
 1. Use a different name when storing the schema into the Config Store.
 Common choices:
    - `base_` prefix, e.g. `base_mysql`.
    - `_schema` suffix, e.g. `mysql_schema`.